Have you tried to wrap your head around this [WYHAT], how fast the universe is expanding according to the latest data?

 “The telescope not only gave us a better look of celestial objects, but also fundamentally changed the very nature of astronomy.”

-Another example of how technology changes our viewpoint is the evidence learned from the Cosmic microwave background (CMB) math, discovered in 1965 by Arno A. Penzias and Robert W. Wilson of Bell Laboratories, indicates that the universe is composed of mostly dark energy and matter (68% dark energy, 27% dark matter which is a total of 95%), and only 5% is composed of normal matter!
+Another example of how technology changes our viewpoint is the evidence learned from the Cosmic microwave background (CMB), discovered in 1965 by Arno A. Penzias and Robert W. Wilson of Bell Laboratories.
+The math discovered from CMB indicates that the universe is composed of mostly dark energy and matter (68% dark energy, 27% dark matter which is a total of 95%), and only 5% is composed of normal matter!
 You would think we could detect and measure this dark energy or matter in our solar system.
 Alas, the technology hasn’t been invented to detect or measure any dark energy or matter.
 As Ethan Siegel writes in Forbes, “But until our measurements become more and more precise, there simply isn't enough of a gravitational effect to result in anything detectable.”
 You can imagine that if the technology is invented to detect and measure dark energy or matter, this will without a doubt present some new questions and change our viewpoint again.

-Age of the Earth and Universe Figures Change with Technology
+Age of the Earth and Universe Estimates Change with Technology

 19th century calculations of the age of the earth were between 20 million and 400 million years old.

 “In the 1920s, Earth's age crept up toward 3 billion years, making it for a time even older than the universe, which was then estimated to be about 1.8 billion years old.” [end note 2]

 Allan Rex Sandage (1926 - 2010), astronomer, calculated the age of some stars at 25 billion years old.